 Could a recruiter spot my skills and achievements at a glance?

 Okay, you have the right keywords.
-Now how do you make your resume look perfect?
+Now, how do you make your resume look perfect?

 Choosing the perfect resume template should be based on your job and industry.

 For example, candidates who work in an academic field or a buttoned-down profession like law or medicine are advised to pick a style that is simple and professional.

-On the other hand, photographers and web designers may want to use color or inventive design to showcase their creativity and individuality.
+In other words, what’s perfect for one job seeker may not be suitable for another.
 Let’s review four distinct templates that might be perfect for different types of job seekers.

 1. Blue Monogram